UrielPandolfi/UrielPandolfi/README.md

 My focus is on the **React ecosystem** and modern front-end technologies, while expanding into **full-stack development** with Node.js and databases.

 I believe in **discipline, continuous learning, and clean code** as the foundation for building reliable solutions.
-My long-term goal is to **share knowledge, speak at conferences, and inspire the next generation of developers.**
+My long-term goal is to **share knowledge and inspire the next generation of developers.**

 ---